raphaelhoffmann/geo-link/README.md

 [Tutorial 1: Entity Linking for Locations](TUTORIAL1.md)
 Learn how to identify mentions of locations in news articles and unambiguously link them to entities in Wikidata.
+[DDLOG version](TUTORIAL1_ddlog.md)

 [Tutorial 2: Coreference Resolution within Documents](TUTORIAL2.md)
 Learn how to cluster mentions of the same entity within a document without the need for an entity database.